anshuldante/ai-ds-ml-Theory/machine-learning-and-ai-foundations-classification-modeling/readme.md

 * ### Missing data

   * Decision trees are the only exception to the rule
-  * List-wise deletion is the most common
+  * List-wise deletion is the most common approach
-  * Be careful when trees consistently, you'll want to check how many records were actually run by the other algorithms due to missing data.
-People don't always realize this.
+  * Be careful though, you'll want to check how many records were actually run by the other algorithms due to missing data.
+People don't always realize this, but if the dataset has a lot of missing data, the data left post list-wise deletion may not be enough.
   * Imputation
-    * Can be as simple as replacing the mean
+    * Can be as simple as replacing with the mean
     * Can be as complex as a neural network, if age is missing, you might use all of the other variables to predict the **age** value.
     * Too important to leave to chance, there's a big difference between 2% and 30%.
   * These are not the only solutions, in some cases, you might want to build a model for complete data and another one from incomplete data.